awcross/images-loaded/readme.md

 Type: `string[]`<br>
 Default: `[]`

-Can be passed a list of style properties to also check, e.g. `background-image`, `border-image`, etc.
+Can be passed a list of DOM style camelCase properties to check.
+For example, `backgroundImage`, `borderImage`, etc.

 ##### attrs

 Type: `string[]`<br>
 Default: `[]`

-Can be passed a list of attributes to check, such as `poster` on a video element.
+Can be passed a list of attributes to check, such as `poster` in a video tag.

 ## Browser Support